timp/chess/README.md

 This exercise was set as an interview test, with a time limit of four hours.
-I decided to embrace being [nerd sniped](https://xkcd.com/356/) and see what it would take develop a solution, without researching other solutions.
+I decided to embrace being [nerd sniped](https://xkcd.com/356/) and see what it would take to develop a solution, without researching other solutions.
 It is a fair sized toy problem, suitable for a college term assignment and has taken me two weeks elapsed time, probably around 40 hours.